alexsykes8/raytracer/README.md

 The python exporter also now identifies mesh types by counting the number of polygons, which is a more robust method than relying on the name of the shape.

-Additionally, in module 1 the bounds for the cube intersection were +-0.5, but this is changed to +-1.0 after discovering that Blender uses a non-standard system for
+Additionally, in module 1 the bounds for the cube intersection were +-0.5, but this is changed to +-1.0 after discovering that Blender uses a non-standard system for scaling.

+### Module 3

+This module used a sensor size imported from Blender.
+I discovered that this might not necessarily be the correct aspect ratio, which was causing vertical squashing in my output images.
+Therefore since the module 3 submission I have updated it to calculate sensor size according to the Blender camera aspect ratio.

+### Exceptionality

+Tone mapping

 # Parameters